 Foreign Key is a field in a database table that is Primary key in another table.
 It can accept multiple null, duplicate values.
 For more help refer to the article Difference between primary key and foreign key.

 Example: We can have a DeptID column in the Employee table which is pointing to a DeptID column in a department table where it a primary key.

 Defining Keys in SQL Server

 --Department Table CREATE TABLE Department ( DeptID int PRIMARY KEY, --primary key Name varchar (50) NOT NULL, Address varchar (200) NOT NULL ) --Student Table CREATE TABLE Student ( ID int PRIMARY KEY, --primary key RollNo varchar(10) NOT NULL, Name varchar(50) NOT NULL, EnrollNo varchar(50) UNIQUE, --unique key Address varchar(200) NOT NULL, DeptID int FOREIGN KEY REFERENCES Department(DeptID) --foreign key )

 Practically in the database, we have only three types of keys Primary Key, Unique Key and Foreign Key.
 Other types of keys are only concepts of RDBMS which you should know.Read More Articles Related to SQL Server

 What do you think?

-In this article I try to explain types of keys in SQL Server with example.
+In this article, I try to explain the types of keys in SQL Server with an example.
 I hope after reading this article you will be aware of keys in SQL Server.
 I would like to have feedback from my blog readers.
 Please post your feedback, question, or comments about this article.